 Main Article Content

-Besides being an energy storage, adipose tissue is an endocrine organ closely associated with vascular system.
+Besides being an energy store, adipose tissue is an endocrine organ closely associated with the vascular system.
 Human relevant in vitro models are needed to study adipose tissue and related diseases.
-Vasculature plays a central role in the development and inhibition of adipose tissue related diseases.
+Vasculature plays a central role in the development and inhibition of adipose tissue-related diseases.

 Articles are distributed under the terms of the Creative Commons Attribution 4.0 International license (http://creativecommons.org/licenses/by/4.0/), which permits unrestricted use, distribution and reproduction in any medium, provided the original work is appropriately cited (CC-BY).
 Copyright on any article in ALTEX is retained by the author(s).